lsst-sitcom/sitcomtn-003/index.rst

 - CCS and CCCS (with zero rotator angle)
 - CCS and CCCS (with non-zero rotator angle)

-The document intends to capture the definitions of these CS, and the transformations between them.
+The document intends to capture the definitions of these CSs, and the transformations between them.
 As we go further into testing and commissioning, it may become clearer that there are better ways to handle particular aspects of these CS definitions and transformations.
 The document is expected to be a living document and be updated when design decisions change.